In Depth: Muscles

 - Extensor digitorum: This forearm muscle is responsible for extending all of the fingers of the hand except the thumb.

-- Flexor retinaculum: This strong band of fibrous ligament, material that connects bone to bone, stretches across the back of the wrist.
+- Flexor retinaculum: This strong band of fibrous ligament (material that connects bone to bone) stretches across the back of the wrist.
 It affects muscles that help flex the hand.

 - Extensor retinaculum: Close to the flexor retinaculum, this ligament affects muscles that help extend fingers and other parts of the hand.

 - Abductor pollicis longus: This forearm muscle helps pull the wrist and the thumb away from the body.
-It is important in holding small objects such as a pencil.

 - Flexor digitorum profundis: This long forearm muscle flexes the wrist and fingers.